nuuuwan/news_lk3_data/README.md

 Police say the suspect who was caught by the residents along with the firearm used in the shooting was later taken into Police custody.

 Police say, Investigations are underway to find the suspect who fled the scene.

-Russian plane crashes with 65 Ukrainian prisoners of war on board

 ◼️